- This vulnerability affects: Adobe Flash Player 22.214.171.124 and earlier, running on all platforms (and Air)

-- How an attacker exploits it: By enticing users to visit a website containing malicious Flash content
+- How an attacker exploits it: By enticing you to run specially crafted Flash content (often delivered as a .SWF file)

 Adobe Flash Player displays interactive, animated web content called Flash.
 Although Flash is optional, 99% of PC users download and install it to view multimedia web content.
 It runs on many operating systems, including mobile operating systems like Android.

-Though attackers aren’t exploiting these flaws in the wild yet, Adobe rates them as a “Priority 1” issues for Windows, Mac, and Linux users, and recommends you apply the updates within 72 hours.
-These vulnerabilities also affect other platforms as well, though not as severely.
-I recommend you update any Flash capable device as soon as you can.
+In any case, Adobe rates these issues as a “Priority 1” issues for Windows and Mac, and recommends you apply the updates as soon as possible (within 72 hours).
+However, the vulnerability technically affects other platforms as well, so I recommend you update any Flash capable device as soon as you can.

-Adobe has released new versions of Flash Player to fix these issues.
+Adobe has released new versions of Flash Player (184.108.40.206 for computers) to fix these issues.
 If you allow Adobe Flash in your network, you should download and install the new versions immediately.
 If you’ve enabled Flash Player’s recent “silent update” option, you will receive this update automatically.

 For All WatchGuard Users:

-If you choose, you can configure the HTTP proxy on your XTM appliance to block Flash content.
+If you choose, you can configure the HTTP proxy on your XTM appliance to block Flash (and Shockwave) content.
 Keep in mind, doing so blocks all Flash content, whether legitimate or malicious.

 Adobe has released updates to fix these Flash vulnerabilities.